tgambim/vs-tech-challenge/README.md

 ### Authentication
 To make authentication generic and easy to implement, I used DI and inversion of control to create the [AuthenticationService](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fsecurity%2FAuthenticationService.java) interface.
-If an AuthenticationService implementation is injected into the application using @Component, it will be used in the authentication flow.
+If an AuthenticationService implementation is created in the application using @Component, it will be used in the authentication flow.
 To use authentication, you should:
 - Create an implementation of the AuthenticationService and annotate it with @Component, so it is created in the ApplicationContainer.
 - Annotate the controller methods that require authentication with @Authenticated.